O Uraguai: Synopsis

-Canto I. This epic, different from the others, doesn't start with the traditional dedication of the poem or the proposition.
-In the first Canto of the poem the author shows us a battlefield filled with wreckage and corpses, mainly Indian, and, coming back in time the poet presents the passage of the Luso-Hispanic army, which is commanded by the general Gomes Freire de Andrada.
+Canto I. This epic, different from the others, does not start with the traditional dedication of the poem or the proposition.
+In the first Canto of the poem, the author shows us a battlefield filled with wreckage and corpses, mainly Indian, and, coming back in time the poet presents the passage of the Luso-Hispanic army, which is commanded by the general Gomes Freire de Andrade.

 Canto II.
 In the second part of the poem the Indian chiefs, Sepé and Cacambo, try to negotiate with the Portuguese general on the margin of the Uruguai River.
-The agreement is impossible once the Portuguese Jesuits denied to accept the Spanish domain over their lands.
-After this the Indians, led by Sepé, bravely fight the Portuguese army but they are subjugated by the Portuguese's fire weapons.
+The agreement is impossible once the Portuguese Jesuits decline to accept the Spanish dominion over their lands.
+After this the Indians, led by Sepé, bravely fight the Portuguese army, but they are subjugated by the Portuguese's fire weapons.
 Sepé dies in this battle and Cacambo leads the withdrawal of the Guarani army.

 Canto III.
-The deceased Sepé appears, in a dream, to Cacambo suggesting him to set fire in the enemy camp.
-Cacambo succeeds in following Sepé's suggestion but is murdered when he gets back to the Jesuit camp by the order of the priest Balda, which wants to turn his own son, Baldetta, into the chief of the tribe, place which belongs to Cacambo.
+The deceased Sepé appears, in a dream, to Cacambo suggesting that he set fire in the enemy camp.
+Cacambo succeeds in following Sepé's suggestion but is murdered when he gets back to the Jesuit camp by the order of the priest Balda, which wants to turn his own son, Baldetta, into the chief of the tribe, the position which belongs to Cacambo.

 Canto IV.
-In this part the poet shows the march of the Luso-Hispanic army over the Jesuit camp, where is being prepared the marriage of Baldetta and Lindoia.
+In this part, the poet shows the march of the Luso-Hispanic army over the Jesuit camp, where the marriage of Baldetta and Lindoia is being prepared.
 Lindoia, besides, prefers death.
 Upon the arrival of the Portuguese troops, the Indians withdraw after burning the village.

-Canto V. At the end of the epic, the poet shows his opinions about the Jesuits blaming them for the massacre of the Indians by the Portuguese troops.
+Canto V. At the end of the epic, the poet shows his opinions about the Jesuits, blaming them for the massacre of the Indians by the Portuguese troops.
 Homage is paid to Portuguese General Gomes Freire de Andrade, who protects and respects the surviving Indians.